Rabrg/rabrg.github.io/index.md

 ### Me

-👋, I'm Ryan.
-I spend most of my time doing research at OpenAI and drawing inspiration from eclectic art, travel, and nature.
+👋, i'm Ryan. i spend most of my time doing research at OpenAI and drawing inspiration from eclectic [art](/muses), travel, and nature.
 DMs are open

 ### Work